-Proceeds from the exercise of share based awards.
-We received \$1.3 million of cash receipts associated with the exercise of stock options in fiscal year 2017 as compared to \$0.1 million in fiscal year 2016 due primarily to the appreciation of our stock price and the expiration of certain management grants.
+Proceeds from the exercise of share-based awards.
+We received \$3.4 million of cash receipts associated with the exercise of stock options in fiscal year 2019 as compared to \$0.5 million in fiscal year 2018 due primarily to the appreciation of our stock price.